As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 I’ve taken it around the world and back again a number of times and it’s always done me well.

-If thats something you’re interested in of course!
-You might be wondering why someone would use a manual old fashioned camera lens on digital camera (especially for travel photography).
-My reasons for doing so in Japan and China a number of times has been as a way to disconnect from media.
+If that’s something you’re interested in of course!
+You might be wondering why someone would use a manual old-fashioned camera lens on a digital camera (especially for travel photography).
+My reasons for doing so in Japan and China a number of times have been as a way to disconnect from media.

-It may seem like a small change but it keeps you present when you’re travelling which is always a good thing if you’ve only got a few days in your destination.
+It may seem like a small change but it keeps you present when you’re traveling which is always a good thing if you’ve only got a few days in your destination.

-I chose the A7II for the mid range mirrorless travel camera, but if your budget can stretch then I’d advise checking out the A7III (Practically better in every way)
+I chose the A7II for the mid-range mirrorless travel camera, but if your budget can stretch then I’d advise checking out the A7IV which is what I own now (Better in every way, but also more of a pro camera)

 Mirrorless – High-End option